 Let us teach you how to create these curves in SOLIDWORKS and how to modify the simple shapes of our original sweeps to something more complex.

-Join us on Tuesday, January 18th at 10AM EST for our webinar as TriMech Solutions Consultant, Stephen Choi, will discuss some more advanced topics surrounding Sweeps and Threads that will give us more control over complicated geometry.
+Watch our on-demand webinar as TriMech Solutions Consultant, Stephen Choi, discusses some more advanced topics surrounding Sweeps and Threads that will give us more control over complicated geometry.
 While most of us may have already been exposed to Sweeps and may have used them to create 3D geometry, there are techniques that can be used to create shapes that would be incredibly difficult to model otherwise.